 - The father is entitled to FMLA leave if needed to care for the pregnant mother who is incapacitated or if needed to care for her during her prenatal care, or if needed to care for the mother following the birth of a child if the mother has a serious health condition.

-If you are going to be absent from work more than three days for a personal or medical issue or one related to a family member, contact your supervisor and Christine Eaton.
-Your job and benefits MAY be protected under the Family and Medical Leave Act.
+If you are going to be absent from work more than three days for a personal or medical issue or one related to a family member, contact your supervisor and Connie Grant (Assistant Director of Human Resources).
+Your job and benefits may be protected under the Family and Medical Leave Act.

 You may find the complete U.S. Department of Labor FMLA poster containing Employee Rights under the Family and Medical Leave act at: